What is Diastasis Recti?

 In the middle picture, you can see the natural stretching along the linea alba during pregnancy.
 In the image to the right, which represents postpartum, you can see the core has mostly recovered, but not 100%.
 This is totally normal and the amount of remaining separation/laxity will be different for everyone & will change a lot in the first 6 months-1 year postpartum.

-First, let’s talk about how you determine if you have diastasis recti.
+First, let’s talk about how you can check yourself for diastasis recti.
 Check out the YouTube video below.

 Around the belly button is the most common place to have the widest separation, but some people have a separation up higher or down lower.
-That’s why it’s important to check all locations.
-You’re typically considered to have a diastasis recti (DR) when the separation between your rectus abdominus muscles is greater than 2cm (approximately 2 fingers) at any point along the midline.
+You’re typically considered to have a diastasis recti (DR) when the separation between your rectus abdominus muscles is greater than 2cm (approximately 2 fingers) at any point along the midline AND the depth is greater than ~1 knuckle.

-How much tension the person can create.
-I determine this by having a person exhale & perform a core brace, and then performing the check again.
+• How much tension can you create.
+Exhale & perform a core brace, then check again.
 Does the depth of the gap decrease?
-Stay the same?
-Are they able to create tension, or do my fingers still go as deep?
+Can you create tension, or do my fingers still go as deep?
+Does the tissue feel more firm?

-Now for the big question; what do you do about it once you figure out you have a diastasis recti?
+Now for the big question; what do you do about diastasis recti?

 Step 1: don’t panic!
 Too many women are told they will never do XYZ exercise again because they have a diastasis recti.
 I have one (that first image is my belly) and I am able to do anything my heart desires, including sit-ups and planks 😊.